-Creating habits and routines can be an amazing way of helping reduce anxiety and providing a focus for parents.
+Creating habits and routines can be an amazing way of helping reduce anxiety and panic, and providing a focus for parents.
 What kind of routines are you used to?
 Perhaps your days look similar or very different.
 I’m not here to tell you how best to run things but if you’re looking for tips, here are three simple everyday routines you can hook into to help with anxiety.

 Habits and routines that can help with parenting anxiety

 What sets off your stress levels?
 Basic mindfulness practice can make all the difference to anxiety.
 Try taking a few minutes to ground yourself at the beginning of the day before the kids wake up and chaos resumes.
 If this isn’t possible any time works for mindful minutes.
 Five minutes can work wonders.
 Try this:

 - First of all, think about what you are grateful for.
 It’s a new day with new beautiful moments and new challenges- how amazing!
 Who and what do you utterly appreciate today.

 - Then simply observe your body for a few minutes.
 Notice where you feel any tension and where it feels good.
 Check-in with yourself and make friends with your body without judgment.